KC-7/life-hacks-v2/README.md

 - The confirmation page is styled similarly to the main page so the experience is pleasant for the site users.

-- The confirmation page includes a nav bar, footer, buttons and background image that are all similar to the main home page.
+- The confirmation page includes a nav bar, footer, buttons and background image that are all similar in styling to the main home page.

 <img style="display: inline; margin: 25px 20%;" src="readme-files/confirmation-responsive.png" alt="Confirmation Page Responsive Design" width="60%" height="auto" title="Confirmation Page Responsive Design">

 ### Social & App Section

 - The footer contains 2 divs which provide links for social media and app stores.
-The divs are displayed in 1 row on larger devices and 1 div per row on smaller devices.
+The divs are displayed on 1 row on larger devices and 1 div per row on smaller devices.

 - The colours are inversed from the above sections, this is visually appealing and provides a clear distinction between the footer and above sections.